Bone Density Test

 Exercise and various treatments can help prevent and even restore bone loss.
 That's why diagnosing thin bones is important.
 Not only is a bone density test used to help detect osteopenia and osteoporosis.
 It’s also helpful in monitoring your progress if you're taking bone-building medications.

 Be sure to tell your doctor if you might be pregnant.
 A screening test that uses x-rays should be avoided during pregnancy because it may increase the risk of birth defects.

 Bone density tests can be done in the radiology department of a hospital, a radiology diagnostic center, or a doctor's office.
 You lie on a table that has an overhanging cover, resembling a tanning bed, while a radiologist or x-ray technician moves a scanner above your spine, hip, or wrist.
 The test takes 10-20 minutes.
 The test itself is painless, but you may experience some discomfort because you have to lie still.

 The test doesn't have any significant risks.
 Bone density tests that use x-rays expose you to about one-tenth the amount of radiation as in a single chest x-ray, an amount that is generally considered safe.

 Must I do anything special after the test is over?

 How long is it before the result of the test is known?

 In general, the lower your bone density, the higher your risk of breaking a bone.
-Fractures of the hip are particularly disabling, and fractures of the spine are common and painful.
-Bone density measured at the hip and spine by DXA is regarded by most experts as the best predictor of hip and spine fracture.
-DXA also is excellent for diagnosing thin arm bones; wrist fractures occur more easily in people with osteopenia or osteoporosis.
+Fractures of the hip are particularly disabling, and fractures of the wrist or spine are common and painful.
+Bone density measured at the hip and spine by DXA is regarded by most experts as the best predictor of fractures due to low bone density.
 Fortunately, treatment options exist.
 Talk with your doctor.